Phone No: 057-8646868

 - Close contact is maintained between school and home.
 Parents / guardians, teachers and ancillary staff support one another and collaborate with one another in leading the children to the fullness of their potential at the different stages.

-The Designated Liaison Person (DLP) for child protection issues is Cyril Duggan
+- The Designated Liaison Person (DLP) is Cyril Duggan

 Communication and the School